[Guide] How to design the perfect MMS

 For most intents and purposes, a sans-serif or serif font is the best bet.
-If you're looking for something to use, check out Google Fonts.
-It's free.
+Check out Google Fonts for a wide variety of copy-friendly fonts; it’s free.

 In this example, a script font is used for the title, and a sans-serif font is used for the rest.
 If the fonts were reversed, the additional details on the bottom right corner would be frustrating if not impossible to read.

-A nicely coloured creative grabs attention, and it brings out feelings and emotions.
+Colour: A nicely coloured creative grabs attention, and sparks emotional reactions.